Continuing Education Activity

 Some potentially serious adverse effects that require adjustment of dose or frequency of administration may include chest pain, edema, hepatitis, jaundice, renal impairment, blurred vision, and confusion.

 Pravastatin is contraindicated in patients with HMG Co-A reductase inhibitor hypersensitivity or suspected reaction to any component of the medication.
 Statins such as pravastatin are highly contraindicated in individuals with any active form of liver disease (i.e., hepatitis, hepatic encephalopathy, jaundice, hepatic impairment) or persistently elevated serum transaminase levels.
-Safety measures are necessary for patients with a recent history of hepatic disease or a history of heavy alcohol use.
+Safety measures are necessary for patients with a recent history of hepatic disease or a history of heavy alcohol use/misuse.
 These patients should be closely monitored for any signs of liver impairment and treated accordingly.
 Pravastatin therapy requires discontinuation in patients with signs or symptoms of muscle weakness or myalgias or suspected rhabdomyolysis.
 In patients taking fibrates, niacin, or cyclosporine, the risk of myopathy may increase when on statins; thus, prompt dose adjustment is necessary.
 Diabetic patients should receive counsel to use precaution when on pravastatin therapy due to the increased risk of hyperglycemia.

 Pregnant or breastfeeding women should avoid HMG Co-A inhibitors due to the elevated risk of teratogenicity and excretion into breast milk.
 Caution is necessary for the geriatrics population due to advanced age being a predisposing factor for myopathy.
 Avoid pravastatin therapy with cytochrome P450 inducers and inhibitors due to its effect on drug absorption.

 Patients taking pravastatin should undergo monitoring for the relief of symptoms and any adverse effects pertaining to the medication.
 A complete list of patient medications should be revised extensively before prescribing the drug.
-Renal function (UA, BUN, and creatinine) should be regularly monitored in individuals with renal impairment and dosing just be corrected.
+Renal function (UA, BUN, and creatinine) should be regularly monitored in individuals with renal impairment, and dosing just be corrected.
 It is crucial to monitor the hepatic function (LFTs) to avoid administering the medication in patients with active liver disease or persistently elevated serum transaminases.
 Creatine phosphokinase (CPK) levels need close monitoring for any signs of myopathy or rhabdomyolysis associated with the medication.
 The patient's blood pressure and cardiac function (heart rate) should have routinely checked at each physician visit, and dose adjustments should checking accordingly.
-A complete lipid panel (total cholesterol, LDL, TGs) is regularly necessary, and dose adjustment can take place at intervals of four weeks.
-Diet and exercise regime should also have revisions with the patient at each clinic visit for optimal results.
+A complete lipid panel (total cholesterol, LDL, TGs) is regularly necessary, and dose adjustment can occur at intervals of four weeks.
+Diet and exercise regimes should also have revisions with the patient at each clinic visit for optimal results.